 Access to the dwelling is by a drop-down ramp door in each of the 3 segments that are not over one of the 3 access roads.
 Each ramp forms a staircase.
 Only one ramp is for general use.
 The other two are for emergency entry and exit.

 The same plan view is shown on the right, but with the upper half of the inner shell sliced off along the zero horizontal plane.
 Thus is revealed the inner segmented floor of the dwelling, shown in blue.
 The words in white show the generic function of each of the 6 segments of the dwelling, although these must always be regarded as flexible.
 What each segment is used for is decided by the dwelling's occupants and may be varied from time to time.
 Click on a segment in the adjacent diagram for detailed suggestions for its interior design and layout.

-In a landshare-based society, there is a practical advantage - if not necessity - for being able to move to different landshare locations throughout one's lifetime.
+In a landshare-based society, there's a practical advantage — if not necessity — for being able to move to different landshare locations throughout one's lifetime.
 For this reason, I propose that, in this alternative world, homes should be essentially vehicular.
 They must be able to relocate easily.
 They do not need to move frequently.
 Nor do they need to travel at great speed.
-Preferably, such a home should, for the duration of a move, become some form of airborne vehicle that can move easily and safely under its own power and guidance, with the ability to avoid collisions with fixed obstacles and other airborne vehicles.
+Preferably, such a home should, for the duration of a move, become a kind of airborne vehicle that can move easily and safely under its own power and guidance, with the ability to avoid collisions with fixed obstacles and other airborne vehicles.